GandalFran/GandalFran/README.md

 # Hey there!
 I'm GandalFran

 I am Fran, a 22 year old computer science graduate.
+My interests include the development of Backend, Data Science and Big Data among others.

 ## 🧙🏻‍♂️ About Me
 - 📚 Studying a computer science master's degree at the University of Salamanca.